remaro-network/MarinaPipe-dataset/README.md

 * video_6
 * video_7

-Inside each of these folders the are the folders:
+Inside each of these folders are the folders:
 * original_selected_images: image frames selected for being labeled;
 * resized_selected_images: the same frames, but cropped;
 * fine_annotation: the labels for the fine annotation;